-3.13 We also consider that there are opportunities to enhance The Spit as a way of appreciating nature and creating a place for quiet contemplation.
-Whilst it is a nature reserve the raising of some of the tree canopies to create more light and openness could help to address current issues which appear to be impacting on its attractiveness.
-This, together with appropriate seating, would enhance its use.
+- 3.14 We are keen to use arts and culture as a way to weave the heritage of the River Wandle into the public realm, thereby enhancing the experience of being in this open space.
+We also want to explore what opportunities may exist for water-based recreation, which would support, for example, the Port of London Authority's Thames Vision. - 3.15 We also consider that there are opportunities to enhance The Spit as a way of appreciating nature and creating a place for quiet contemplation.
+The Spit looks out over the point where the River Wandle and Bell Lane Creek meets the Thames.
+Whilst it is a nature reserve, the raising of some of the tree canopies to create more light and openness could help to address current issues which appear to be impacting on its attractiveness.
+This, together with appropriate seating, could help to enhance its clear potential, including as an important viewing point.